ArantesVini/ArantesVini/README.md

 <br/>

 :iphone: Also, I'm passionate with mobile development.
-I'm working on personal projects with Flutter and Firebase. :iphone:
+I'm working on personal projects with Flutter, Firebase and Parse Server. :iphone:

 <br/>